-Low: watching tv, doing small household chores, or reading.
+Watching tv, doing small household chores, or reading.

-Moderate: Lighter exercises like walking, gardening, or cycling for 4 hours minimum per week.
+Lighter exercises like walking, gardening, or cycling for 4 hours minimum per week.

-High: More intense exercise like skiing, running, basketball, or racquetball.
+More intense exercise like skiing, running, basketball, or racquetball.

 The study began in 1997 and ended in 2013, with a median follow-up time of 11.8 years.
-The researchers recorded any deaths from the National Causes of Death Register and any cardiovascular deaths were recorded from the National Hospital Discharge register.
+The researchers recorded any deaths from the National Causes of Death Register and any cardiovascular deaths from the National Hospital Discharge register.

-In the median time of follow-ups, 197 patients died from cardiovascular disease and 416 patients experienced their first cardiovascular disease incident.
+Then, in the median time of follow-ups, 197 patients died from cardiovascular disease and 416 patients experienced their first cardiovascular disease incident.

 Professor Riitta Antikainen from the University of Oulu, Finland stated, “Our study provides further evidence that older adults who are physically active have a lower risk of coronary heart disease, stroke, and death from cardiovascular disease.
 The protective effect of leisure time physical activity is dose-dependent — in other words, the more you do, the better.
 Activity is protective even if you have other risk factors for cardiovascular disease such as high cholesterol.”